 Cockpit Basics

-The Cockpit Console uses the same system concepts as you would use in a terminal, and actions performed in a terminal are immediately reflected in the Cockpit Console.
-That is to say, you can use Cockpit and an SSH connection interchangeably at your desire.
+web console uses the same system concepts as you would use in a terminal, and actions performed in a terminal are immediately reflected in the Cockpit

 You can monitor the logs of application.
 In addition, you can change the settings directly in the web console or through the terminal.